Dlwnsrl06/Montreal-STM-Delay-Predictor/README.md

 The main entry point.
 Just run this once and leave it running as it automatically calls the collector every **10 minutes** and triggers model retraining after every **6 cycles (1 hour)**.
 Logs all activity and retries automatically on errors.

 ### `src/stm_collector.py` — Data Collector
 Called by the pipeline on each cycle.
-Polls the STM real-time API and records live bus arrival data paired with current Montreal weather conditions (temperature, precipitation, wind, etc.) from the Meteostat API.
+Pulls the STM real-time API and records live bus arrival data paired with current Montreal weather conditions (temperature, precipitation, wind, etc.) from the Meteostat API.
 Each snapshot is saved to `data_collection/`.

 ### `ml_model/train_model.py` — Model Trainer
 Called by the pipeline after every 6 collection cycles.
-Trains a regression model on the accumulated data, using weather as features to predict bus travel time.
+Trains a linear regression model on the accumulated data, using weather as features to predict bus travel time.
 Saves each trained model to `model_versions/`.

 ### `main.ipynb` — Visualization
 Run this separately in Jupyter once data has been collected.
 Lets you explore the dataset and evaluate model performance with charts and metrics.